 Ubud

 The next day we hired a car with a driver to go for a tour in Ubud.
-Our first destination was Yan Yan Silver, located at Batuan.
-They had varieties of hand-made jewellery, and it was all made beautifully.
+Our first destination was Yan Yan Silver, located in Batuan.
+They had a variety of hand-made jewellery, and it was all made beautifully.
 I couldn’t resist the temptation, so, I bought myself a pair of earrings.

 Next stop, we went to the Batuan Temple which was about 3 km away.
 Since I was wearing a short, I had to put on a Sarong which I got from the entrance; it’s free of charge.